MohamedElsisii/rnalyze/README.md

 # RNAlyze
 ![Untitled-1](https://github.com/user-attachments/assets/c825c035-5596-47c2-a24f-303394654d52)

+### 🆕 New Version is coming 🚨 [rnalyze v1.0.1]
+**☑️ Support for Multiple Trimming Tools**
+- Added support for Cutadapt alongside Trimmomatic, providing more flexibility and customization for trimming RNA-Seq data.
+**☑️ Platform-Independent CPU Core Detection**
+- The script now detects the number of CPU cores in a platform-independent way, supporting Linux, macOS, and Windows.
+**☑️ Enhanced Argument Validation**
+- Introduced a `robust validate_required_args` function to validate all input arguments, ensuring the script fails early with clear error messages if any required arguments are missing or invalid.
+**☑️ Enhanced Reference Genome Handling**
+- Added validation for reference genome file extensions (e.g., .fna, .fa, .fasta).
+**☑️ Detailed Usage Documentation**
+- The `-h` menu now provides a detailed, table-formatted guide with examples for different use cases.
+- Clearer instructions for both beginners and advanced users.
 ### Overview
 **RNAlyze** is an automated and scalable pipeline designed for RNA-Seq data processing, developed by **Mohamed Elsisi** and **Mohamed Elhwary**.
 It streamlines the entire RNA sequencing workflow, from raw data acquisition to feature quantification, with high efficiency and flexibility.